EolnMsuk/SkipCord-3/README.md

 # SkipCord-3.7: A Discord / Omegle / Music Bot

 This powerful bot seamlessly integrates shared Omegle streaming, empowering your audience to actively direct the experience through menus.
 It safeguards your community with intelligent auto-moderation while keeping the energy high using a complete music system.
-It also features automated ban detection with evidence logging and provides detailed daily analytics to track engagement.
+Includes automated ban detection with evidence logging and detailed daily analytics.

   - [Key Features](#-key-features)
   - [Commands](#-command-list)